MarlBurroW/google-home-notification-gateway/README.md

 ## Usage

-Now, the script is running.
+Now the script is running.
 You need to configure some little thing from the GHND administration panel.

 ### 1. Authenticate
 Go to the administration UI (by default: http://localhost:3000 if the host is your machine).